 Moving Baby To Own Room At 4 Months: Too early?

-A lot of parents wonder if 4 months is too early an age for their child to sleep in their own room, but is this a good idea?
+A lot of parents wonder if 4 months is too early an age for their child to sleep in their own room, but is this too early?

-This is a tricky one, because researchers have discovered that “early independent sleepers,” which is defined as those who slept in their own room before 4 months, slept longer, and for longer stretches, than babies who slept in their parents’ room.
+This is a tricky one, because researchers have discovered that “early independent sleepers,” which is defined as those who slept in a separate room before 4 months, slept longer, and for longer stretches, than babies who slept in their parents’ room.

 The research found that at 9 months, these “early independent sleepers” were better sleepers than children who moved to their own room between 4 and 9 months.

-However, it worth stating that moving your child to their own room before the 6 month mark goes against expert recommendation, particularly as room sharing can help prevent SIDS and support breastfeeding.
+However, it worth stating that moving your child out of your room before the 6 month mark goes against expert recommendation, particularly as room sharing can help prevent SIDS and support breastfeeding.

-So moving your baby to their own room at 4 months is not a decision you should make lightly, and for piece of mind it’s a good idea to speak to a pediatrician first.
+So moving your baby our of your room at 4 months is not a decision you should make lightly, and for piece of mind it’s a good idea to speak to a pediatrician first.

 What To Consider When Moving Your Child To Their Own Room

-Transitioning when to transition your child into their own room can be difficult because there is no one-size-fits all.
+Knowing when to transition your child into their room can be difficult because there is no one-size-fits all.

 Aside from the AAP’s recommendation of waiting until your child is at least 6 months, some other things to think about include: